Boniich/Calculator/README.md

 ## Curent Problems

-- lack of sag of buttons when pressed
 - Button `+/-`: his funcionality is not ready yet.
-- Button `%`: his funcionality is not ready yet.
 - Operations with negative numbers: It is not working properly.

 ## How to run this proyect